nkma1989/azurefunctions-keras-model/README.md

 # Prerequisites

 Before you get started a working python installation is required.
 For this tutorial i've used python 3.6.6 (https://www.python.org/downloads/release/python-366/)
+OBS!
+Some dependencies like tensorflow requires a 64-bit python version.
+So make sure you have that!

 - Requires access to a working Azure Subscription.
 You can get a free trial here:
 	- https://azure.microsoft.com/en-us/offers/ms-azr-0044p/